kamilkhanlab/ConvexSampling.jl/README.md

 ```
 on the box domain: `xL[i] <= x[i] <= xU[i]` for `i` in `1:2`, with `xL = [-5.0, -3.0]` and `xU = [5.0, 3.0]`.
 Suppose we wish to construct affine underestimators and/or lower bounds of `f` on its box domain.

-First, let's load the module:
+First, let's load the module.
+With [SamplingUnderestimators.jl](src/SamplingUnderestimators.jl) in your working directory, enter the following in Julia's REPL:
 ```julia
 include("SamplingUnderestimators.jl")
 using .SamplingUnderestimators